 If there is one thing about working with me that you suggest that I change, what would it be and why?

 This question is crucial so that you can gather feedback from your mentee.
 According to Marisol Gonzalez, mentoring is a two way street.
 The mentor gets wiser while mentoring and the mentee gains knowledge through his/her mentor.

 Therefore, take this opportunity as one that can grow and develop your career.
 Your mentor who is a more senior executive could give you valuable one and one feedback which you can immediate put into your career plan.
 So make great use of the opportunity.

-If you found this article helpful, I will be grateful if you can share it.
+If you found this article helpful, I will be grateful if you can share it and leave a comment.
+For access to our free resource library with career mentor questionnaire workbook, career templates, guides and checklists, click HERE to fill in the form.
 Thank you in advance for your support as I grow my blog.